YohannaWANG/DCOV/README.md

 # Identifiability of AMP Chain Graph Models

- This is an implementation of the following papers:
+ This is an implementation of the following paper:
  Yuhao Wang, Arnab Bhattacharyya, [Identifiability of AMP chain graph models](https://arxiv.org/abs/2106.09350).

 ## Background